Electricity is delivered to consumers through a complex network

 The smart grid incorporates digital technology and advanced instrumentation into the traditional electrical system, which allows utilities and customers to receive information from and communicate with the grid.
 A smarter grid makes the electrical system more reliable and efficient by helping utilities reduce electricity losses and to detect and fix problems more quickly.
 The smart grid can help consumers intelligently manage energy use, especially at times when demand reaches significantly high levels or when a reduced energy demand is needed to support system reliability.

 Smart devices in homes, offices, and factories can inform consumers and their energy management systems of times when an appliance is using relatively higher-priced electricity.
-This helps consumers, or their intelligent systems, to optimally adjust settings that, when supported by demand reduction incentives or time-of use electricity rates, can lower their energy bills.
+These alerts help consumers, or their intelligent systems, to optimally adjust settings that, when supported by demand reduction incentives or time-of use electricity rates, can lower their energy bills.
 Smart devices on transmission and distribution lines and at substations allow a utility to more efficiently manage voltage levels and more easily find out where an outage or other problem is on the system.
 Smart grids can sometimes remotely correct problems in the electrical distribution system by digitally sending instructions to equipment that can adjust the conditions of the system.

 Electricity comes from various sources and types of providers